 According to statistics published by Euromonitor, the annual disposable income of Indonesian households have exceeded US$10,000, a huge increase from 6 million to 16 million in just five years.

-Setting up a manufacturing factory in Indonesia will take some time and of course capitals.
-You cannot afford mistakes, and therefore you should do extensive research before you have decided to start your own manufacturing business.
+Setting up a factory in Indonesia will take some time and of course capitals.
+You cannot afford mistakes, and therefore you should do extensive research before you have decided to start your own business.

 Cekindo offers market research that will help smooth the entire process.
-We also serve a good avenue for you to connect with potential suppliers, buyers and distributors and most importantly, we will assist you with the incorporation of your manufacturing business in Indonesia.
+We also serve a good avenue for you to connect with potential suppliers, buyers and distributors and most importantly, we will assist you with the incorporation of your business in Indonesia.

 Visit us in our offices located in Jakarta, Semarang and Bali, or contact us through an online form below and we will get back to you with a free quotation.